 - Use a separate device for your financial business.

-- Bill pay, purchasing items online, etc. Use a different device for casual browsing and other online entertainment if possible.
+- Bill pay, purchasing items online, and other similar activities.
+Use a different device for casual browsing and other online entertainment if possible.

-For more tips on being cyber safe any time of year, visit the National Cybersecurity Alliance.
+For more tips on staying cyber-safe at any time of year, visit the National Cybersecurity Alliance.

 👉 Want More Expert Tips?
 Subscribe to our bi-weekly newsletter for the latest updates, insights, and valuable resources tailored just for you.
 Subscribe Now!